kohl_sudduth_headshot

 As a playwright, his plays received workshops at the LAByrinth Theater’s summer intensives and Barn Series, among others.
 He developed many new plays as a director and actor as a member of the LAByrinth Theater Company.

-Co-writing with Daniel Hardy, he has screenwritten TV series and films for Imaginarium Productions, Sonar Entertainment, Pulse Films, and MBC Studios, among others.
+Co-writing with Daniel Hardy, he has developed and written films and TV series for Imaginarium Productions, Pulse Films, MBC Studios, SF Studios, and Hope Studios, among others.

-He is a longtime student in the Mountains and Rivers Order of Zen Buddhism, training with John Daido Loori, Roshi and his successor Geoffrey Shugen Arnold, Roshi.
+He is a longtime student in the Mountains and Rivers Order of Zen Buddhism, training under the direction of John Daido Loori, Roshi and currently with his successor Geoffrey Shugen Arnold, Roshi.

 He lives in Brooklyn and the Catskills.